chsakell/aspnet-core-smartresult/README.md

 ### Examples of usage

-In the following examples the `NativeCustomer` class is the base and more light weighted class that suppoted to be consumed by native apps. `MobileCustomer` inherits it and adds a single property. `Customer` contains all available information for a single customer.
+In the following examples the `NativeCustomer` class is the base and more light weighted class that supposed to be consumed by native apps. `MobileCustomer` inherits it and adds a single property. `Customer` contains all available information for a single customer.

 ```csharp
 public class Customer : MobileCustomer